-Online personal trainer courses become very popular in recent years.
-Pioneered by Discovery Learning courses are available with the majority of UK providers.
-Online PT courses are usually inexpensive especially compared to their full-time and part-time counterparts.
+Online and blended personal trainer courses become very popular in recent years.
+Pioneered by the likes of Study Active, such courses are available with many UK providers, though obviously, as with many things, there is a huge variation in quality.
+Online PT courses are usually less expensive especially compared to their full-time and part-time counterparts.

 Before we even start diving deeper into online PT courses I must debunk some myths – especially regarding the qualifications you get.
 It is one of the major concerns of students signing up for an online version of this ever-popular fitness course.
 Will my PT certificate be recognised?
 And if it is recognised will there be any difference between it and full-time or part-time certificates?
 The answer is – no!
 Your certificate won’t be different.
 It is the same qualification – the only difference is the course delivery.

-If the fitness courses provider runs courses recognised by one of the major awarding bodies such as YMCA Awards, Active IQ or City Guilds (for more details please check this article) your certificate will be internationally recognised.
+If the fitness courses provider runs courses recognised by one of the major awarding bodies such as YMCA Awards, Active IQ or VTCT (for more details please check this article) your certificate will be internationally recognised.
 You will be able to enter fitness market without any disadvantages.

 You need to know that the online learning requires a lot of independent studies.
 Very often your course will have no attendance day.
 For that reason, you should fit a profile of self-motivated, disciplined student.
 If you had a hard time with no structured activities or independent learning you should think twice before signing up for this course.
 In many occasions your course will lack any structure – even the dates of your exams will be something you will have to set up yourself.